wbolster/plyvel/doc/api.rst

    See :py:class:`DB` for a description of the arguments.

+   See the description for :cpp:func:`RepairDB` in the LevelDB C++ API for more information.

 .. py:function:: destroy_db(name)

    Destroy the specified database.

    :param str name: name of the database (directory name)

+   See the description for :cpp:func:`DestroyDB` in the LevelDB C++ API for more information.

 Write batch